xuqhang/xuqhang.github.io/README.md

 ***
 ### Research Interests
-Now my research interests are natural language processing and its applications.
+Now my research interests are recommendation system and natural language processing.
-Previously, my interests are Robotics and Embedded system, and most of the programs and competitions are completed with my friends, they are [Zhe Chen](https://chenzhekl.me/?fbclid=IwAR3gEnxEGD4U80DM4ESv7Y6Nbpi_6qgMAMKKkGidrJTCMzJ3c9OH4GUeYXk) (Phd in Kyoto University, Japan), [Ning Zhang](https://www.linkedin.com/in/znsuperman/) (Phd in Brown University, US) and Qinyang Xu (Master in Technical University of Munich, Germany).
+Previously, my interests are Robotics and Embedded system, and most of the programs and competitions are completed with my friends [Zhe Chen](https://zchen.im/) and [Ning Zhang](https://www.linkedin.com/in/znsuperman/).

 ***
 ### Experience